Tamar of Georgia: Muslim neighbors

 Eldiguzid campaign of Tamar of Georgia in 1208 and 1210–1211 years.

 In 1206, the Georgian army, under the command of David Soslan, captured Kars and other fortresses and strongholds along the Araxes.
 This campaign was evidently started because the ruler of Erzerum refused to submit to Georgia.
-The emir of Kars requested aid from the Ahlatshahs, but the latter was unable to respond, it was soon taken over by the Ayyubid Sultanate in 1207.
+The emir of Kars requested aid from the Shah-Armens, but the latter was unable to respond, it was soon taken over by the Ayyubid Sultanate in 1207.
 By 1209 Georgia challenged Ayyubid rule in eastern Anatolia and led a liberation war for south Armenia.
 The Georgian army besieged Khlat.
 In response Ayyubid Sultan al-Adil I assembled and personally led a large Muslim army that included the emirs of Homs, Hama, and Baalbek as well as contingents from other Ayyubid principalities to support al-Awhad, emir of Jazira.
 During the siege, Georgian general Ivane Mkhargrdzeli accidentally fell into the hands of the al-Awhad on the outskirts of Ahlat.
 Using Ivane as a bargaining chip, al-Awhad agreed to release him in return for a thirty year truce with Georgia, thus ending the immediate Georgian threat to the Ayyubids.
 This brought the struggle for the Armenian lands to a stall, leaving the Lake Van region to the Ayyubids of Damascus.

-In 1209, starting the Eldiguzid campaign of Tamar of Georgia, the brothers Mkhargrzeli laid waste to Ardabil – according to the Georgian and Armenian annals – as a revenge for the local Muslim ruler's attack on Ani and his massacre of the city's Christian population.
+In 1209, starting the Georgian campaign against the Eldiguzids, the brothers Mkhargrzeli laid waste to Ardabil – according to the Georgian and Armenian annals – as a revenge for the local Muslim ruler's attack on Ani and his massacre of the city's Christian population.
 In a great final burst, the brothers led an army marshaled throughout Tamar's possessions and vassal territories in a march, through Nakhchivan and Julfa, to Marand, Tabriz, and Qazvin in northwest Iran, pillaging several settlements on their way.
-Georgians reached countries where nobody had heard of either their name or existence.